Red Carpet Rundown: Doja Cat, Saweetie And More Bring The Style To The 2021 Billboard Music Awards

 6. Rocsi DiazSource:Getty

 TV personality Rocsi Diaz stepped on the scene rocking an-all black leather ensemble by Maria Lucia Hohan.
-She paired the look with matching leather wristbands and black pumps.
-She wore her hair in a loose pony tail and rocked a natural beat with minimal makeup.
+She paired the look with matching black Graham Cruz cuffs in the following article? leather wristbands and black pumps.
+She wore her hair in a loose ponytail and rocked a natural beat with minimal makeup.

 7. Justin SylvesterSource:Getty